 Places to visit

-Kodia Jungle, known for adventure camping in Kanatal is a perfect place for trekking and nature walks.
+Kodia Jungle is a perfect place for trekking and nature walks.
 Trekking for 5 – 6 km en route Chamba is one of the adventurous things to do in Kanatal.
 Habitat to wild orchids and thick vegetation, the jungle trails are blessed with amazing views of surrounding hills and valleys.
 Safari in Kodia forest and spotting wildlife are among the most exciting things to do in Kanatal.
 The Kodia forest range from Swarg Yogini to Neelkanth has amazing thick plush green vegetation and is known for its rich flora and fauna.

 Surkanda devi temple